warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 A Keychain Party is the only account type that can publish responses ([public keys](#key) and signatures) to Warden protocol on behalf of a [Keychain](#keychain).
 A Keychain operator can create multiple Parties, each with its own address.

 (?)
 Does it sound correct?

 ---

-The warden client inside the keychain infrastructure has its own warden address.
-Only this address will be able to publish the responses.

----